Jan 14th, 2016 by Mark at PocketMaps

 1. Map out locations for warming shelters.

-There are many individuals who are more vulnerable to intense cold in the event of winter storm outages (such as the elderly and homeless), so locations of warming shelters should be available to all audiences.
-If it's impossible to plan where most location will be in advance of a storm, provide contact information or the call numbers to radio stations that will help direct people to the right places.
+Many individuals are more vulnerable to intense cold in the event of winter storm outages (such as the elderly and homeless), so locations of warming shelters should be available to all audiences.
+If it's impossible to plan where the most position will be in advance of a storm, provide contact information or the call numbers to radio stations that will help direct people to the right places.

 2. Have contact information for dedicated winter emergencies.

-With many emergency response centers receiving an influx of calls during the storm, it is important to have some lines created for specific calls, such as down power lines.
-This can help alleviate the amount of calls made to the wrong places, and also help streamline response units.
+With many emergency response centers receiving an influx of calls during the storm, it is essential to have some phone lines explicitly dedicated to callers, such as down power lines.
+This can help alleviate the number of calls made to the wrong places, and also help streamline response units.

 In addition, your guide can benefit from a reminder to residents to write down phone numbers and contact information for their power and heat providers, who are the right people to contact for energy emergencies.

-3. Provide the basic materials needed for a winter emergency kit.
+3. Provide the necessary materials needed for a winter emergency kit.